 “Can you hear me, Clarice?”
 Olivia leaned into the microphone.
 She could practically feel Clarice nodding her head.

 “Good, because I want you to listen carefully.”

 A barely audible sniff, and then, “Okay.”

 “Get rid of the man, Clarice.
 Dump him.
-Throw him back.
+Send him back.
 It doesn’t matter what method you choose.
 Just do it.”